-Although the road to becoming a general dentist or a dental specialist is a long one, it's well worth it for many.
-In 2016, U.S. News and World Report ranked being a dentist as the second-best career in the U.S., with orthodontist topping the list.
-The publication looked at salary, work-life balance and challenge when determining the best careers.
-Here's what a person has to go through before becoming a dentist, and the credentials to look for when you're searching for dentists.
+In 2020, U.S. News and World Report ranked dentistry as the second-best career in the U.S. The publication assesses the best jobs by looking at salary, work-life balance, and potential challenges.
+The next four sections will highlight what a person has to go through before becoming a dentist and the credentials to look for when researching your next dental health professional.

 The first step in considering a dental degree is determining the testing and prerequisites needed during an undergraduate degree.
 Any college student thinking about becoming a dentist needs to take the Dental Admissions Test (DAT).
 As the American Dental Association (ADA) notes, it's typically recommended that students take the DAT at least a year before applying to dental school, usually during their junior year of college.

 Attending Dental School – Prerequisites and Degree Requirements

 Along with their DAT scores, most students also need to have a good grade point average (GPA), experience shadowing a dentist, and excellent recommendation letters.
 Although an applicant doesn't need a science degree to enroll, they need some dentist education requirements from their undergraduate classes.
 Most programs require at least eight hours of biology, chemistry, physical science, organic chemistry, and English courses as an undergrad before applying.

 Most dental schools are four-year programs.
 Schools either award a Doctor of Dental Surgery (DDS) or a Doctor of Medicine in Dentistry (DMD).
 According to the ADA, the two degrees are the same, meaning they involve the same coursework and practice methods.
 The only difference is the name.
 Look for either degree when confirming your dentist received the proper education or when researching programs for yourself!